 When you use ArcGIS to grant the SELECT, INSERT, UPDATE, and DELETE privileges on a feature class or table registered for traditional versioning, those privileges are automatically granted on the associated versioned view.
 These privileges are required for the user to edit using a SQL and a versioned view.

-If the geodatabase administrator is a user named sde and that user will not own data in the geodatabase outside of the system objects, the sde user only needs to be able to connect to the geodatabase once the geodatabase has been created.
+The sde user only needs to be able to connect to the geodatabase once the geodatabase has been created or upgraded.

 SELECT, INSERT, UPDATE, and DELETE on versioned datasets